 The Two Swords

-Today we will review the conversation Jesus had with eleven of His disciples concerning two swords, after Judas had left to betray Jesus.
-Judas departed from Jesus and the eleven other disciples in John 13:30, page 1684, immediately after Jesus handed Judas the morsel at the Last Supper.
-The night before His crucifixion, Jesus gave new directions to eleven of His disciples concerning swords.
+In response to another question, today we will review the conversation Jesus had with His disciples concerning two swords.
+The night before His crucifixion, Jesus gave new directions to His disciples concerning swords.

 Lacking Nothing.
-In Luke 22:35, page 1646, Jesus reminded the eleven disciples that they lacked nothing when He sent them out without money belt, bag or sandals.
-We may learn from this simple reminder that Jesus was about to change something with eleven of His disciples.
-Previously, the disciples never needed swords and never had swords.
+In Luke 22:35, page 1646, Jesus reminded the disciples that they lacked nothing when He sent them out without money belt, bag or sandals.
+We may learn from this simple reminder that Jesus was about to change something with His disciples.

 Buy a Sword.
 In Luke 22:36, page 1646, we now see the change that Jesus had in mind.
-In order to understand the background, please keep a few things in mind.
-First, Jesus had already taught the disciples to go into ministry in complete dependence upon God to provide for all their needs.
-Previously, Jesus sent them out to ministry and commanded them not to take along a money belt, a bag, and sandals.
-Second, Judas had left the eleven disciples and Jesus.
-Judas departed to arrange for the arrest of Jesus.
-As part of that plan of betrayal, Judas would kiss Jesus to identify Him for arrest.
-So, when Jesus commanded them to buy swords, He changed things dramatically.
-Jesus expanded the faith of the eleven disciples.
-Jesus now told them they could take along a money belt, and also a bag.
+Remember that Jesus had already taught the disciples to go into ministry in complete dependence upon God to provide for all their needs.
+The disciples already knew about living by faith in God’s provision.
+Now, Jesus was expanding their faith by telling them they could now take along a money belt, and also a bag.
 They should also sell their coats to purchase swords.
 This direction to purchase swords might seem strange to us.
 It has promoted much controversy among commentators on this verse.
 Some see it as literal swords, and others as symbolic swords.
 Some commentators have emphasized that Jesus was talking about a short sword (μάχαιραν), and not the bigger sword for soldiers.
 As I always urge my friends, we must study all the verses in this passage to understand how they all fit together, so we may understand each verse in the context of this passage.
 In this case, the next verse sheds considerable light upon the two swords causing so many interpretations.

 Stop!
 No More of This.
 In Luke 22:51, page 1646, Jesus stopped a sword fight from getting worse.
 Notice that the word “Stop!” is plural in the phrase “Stop!
 No more of this” (“Ἐᾶτε ἕως τούτου”).
-Jesus meant to stop everyone, including eleven of His disciples, for any further use of their swords.
-He interceded with words for eleven of His disciples by commanding them to stop, and also Jesus stopped everyone from using their swords against each other.
-In interceding for eleven of His disciples, Jesus fulfilled Isaiah 53:12, page 1156 “He interceded for the transgressors.”
+Jesus meant to stop everyone, including His disciples, from any further use of their swords.
+He interceded with words for His disciples by commanding them to stop, and also Jesus stopped everyone from using their swords against each other.
+In interceding for His disciples, Jesus fulfilled Isaiah 53:12, page 1156 “He interceded for the transgressors.”
 Jesus had come to that hour expecting to be arrested, and He had no intention to oppose that arrest.
 He did, however, intend to be “numbered with the transgressors,” and sword play was a part of being a transgressor.

 Therefore, Peter was one of the transgressors (by once again setting his mind on man’s things and opposing God’s interest and plans) and Jesus was numbered with him.
 Keep in mind, however, that Jesus Himself was not a transgressor of any law at any time.
 Before we leave Luke 22:51, page 1646, please compare Matthew 26:51-54, pages 1551-1552.
 Jesus also interceded for His disciples with swords by changing their destinies, just as Isaiah predicted that Jesus would intercede for the transgressors in Isaiah 53:12, page 1156.
 If they had used their swords, normally they would have to perish by the sword (Matthew 26:52, page 1551).

-● On the night of His arrest, Jesus told His eleven disciples to acquire swords.
-The eleven disciples responded they already had two.
+● On the night of His arrest, Jesus told His disciples to acquire swords.
+The disciples responded they already had two.
 Jesus then replied two would be enough.

-● Jesus linked the two swords of the eleven disciples with the fulfillment of the prophecy: He will be “numbered with the transgressors” (Isaiah 53:12, page 1161).
+● Jesus linked the two swords of the disciples with the fulfillment of the prophecy: He will be “numbered with the transgressors” (Isaiah 53:12, page 1156).

 ● Peter and the other disciple with the sword opposed the plan of God regarding the arrest, crucifixion, death, and resurrection of Jesus.
 In doing so, Peter and the other disciples became transgressors, and so Jesus was numbered with the transgressors, just as Isaiah prophesied.